-The wholesale electricity prices in France and Germany are below the market prices in the other countries in the benchmarking scope.
-In France, this is largely caused by the applicable regulated rates (based on "La Nouvelle Organisation du Marché de l'Eléctricité" (La Loi NOME) and "L'Accès Régulé à l'Électricité Nucléaire Historique" (La Loi ARENH) in France.
+The wholesale electricity prices in France are below the market prices in the other countries in the benchmarking scope.
+This is largely caused by the applicable regulated rates (based on "La Nouvelle Organisation du Marché de l'Eléctricité" (La Loi NOME) and "L'Accès Régulé à l'Électricité Nucléaire Historique" (La Loi ARENH) in France.

-For 2020, Belgian market prices remain 3% more expensive than market prices in the Netherlands, 7% in France and 9% in Germany.
+For 2021, Belgian market prices remain 2% more expensive than market prices in the Netherlands, 11% more than in France and 3% more than in Germany.